mondgui/Stress_Ease/README.md

 ### Chat (/api/chat)
 - POST /message — send a message (creates session implicitly if session_id is null)
+  - Includes integrated crisis detection with immediate support resources
-- POST /summarize — generate session summary and cleanup
+- POST /end-session — end chat session and cleanup resources
-- GET /crisis-resources — helplines and resources
+- GET /crisis-contacts — helplines and emergency resources

 **Note:** Chat session listing, details, and deletion are handled directly by the Android app interacting with Firebase Firestore for better performance and real-time updates.